 - Start your own beekeeping business and sell honey, comb honey, and beeswax

 - Make your own candles from beeswax

 - Replace sugar with honey or maple syrup in recipes

 - Harvest and split firewood to heat your home and sell small bundles or cords if you have extra

 - Start a Christmas tree farm

-- Raise holly, curly willow, Henry Lauder’s walking stick, pussy willow, or other decorative plant materials for sale to craft supply industry
+- Raise holly, curly willow, Henry Lauder’s walking stick, pussy willow, or other decorative plant materials for sale to the craft supply industry

 - Grow black oil sunflower seed to feed poultry, pigs, goats, and wild birds